X

 There are numerous ways to give your liver a fighting chance.
 Some of the most important things you can do to take care of your liver are living a healthy and balanced lifestyle.
 To care for your liver, you can:

 • Exercise regularly.
 Regular exercise is beneficial to your entire body, just like maintaining a healthy diet.
-Regular exercise can decrease the amount of fat storage on your liver.
+Regular exercise can decrease the amount of fat stored in your liver.
+Aim to get at least 150 minutes of cardiovascular exercise per week, with several resistance training sessions.

 If you’re ready to offer your liver better health through a healthy lifestyle, you may consider taking a liver health supplement